Foreign investors navigate turmoil in Chinese markets with new playbook

 “It appears this (Chinese) administration sees stock markets as instruments of state policy,” he said, adding that his comments reflected only his personal views.

 The safer alternative is seen as Hong Kong.
-The Hang Seng Index .HSI, the mainstream index for the territory's market, has dropped 24.3 percent over the past three months, compared to a 36 percent slide for the Shanghai SE Composite Index .SSEC and a 45 percent fall in the Shenzhen SE A Share Index .SZSA.
+The Hang Seng Index, the mainstream index for the territory’s market, has dropped 24.3 percent over the past three months, compared to a 36 percent slide for the Shanghai SE Composite Index and a 45 percent fall in the Shenzhen SE A Share Index.

-BlackRock Inc (BLK.N), the world’s largest asset manager, is snapping up shares of Chinese companies listed on the Hong Kong exchange after the recent declines, said Jeff Shen, head of emerging markets for BlackRock.
+BlackRock Inc, the world’s largest asset manager, is snapping up shares of Chinese companies listed on the Hong Kong exchange after the recent declines, said Jeff Shen, head of emerging markets for BlackRock.
 “We think it’s a value play.”

 In July, though, the company called off its planned $1 billion initial public offering on the Hong Kong exchange because the territory’s H-shares trade at much lower valuations than mainland A-shares.
 The valuation gap is one of the reasons foreigners have not been big investors in mainland-listed companies, even before the recent plunge.